systemd/mkosi/mkosi/resources/mkosi.md

   they're booted with systemd-nspawn or qemu.
 Takes a size in bytes.
   Additionally, the suffixes `K`, `M` and `G` can be used to specify a size in kilobytes, megabytes and gigabytes respectively.

+`SshKey=`, `--ssh-key=`

+: Path to the X509 private key in PEM format to use to connect to a virtual machine started with `mkosi qemu` and built with the `Ssh=` option enabled via the `mkosi ssh` command.
+If not configured and `mkosi.key` exists in the working directory, it will automatically be used for this purpose.
+Run `mkosi genkey` to automatically generate a key in `mkosi.key`.

+`SshCertificate=`, `--ssh-certificate=`

+: Path to the X509 certificate in PEM format to provision as the SSH public key in virtual machines started with `mkosi qemu`.
+If not configured and `mkosi.crt` exists in the working directory, it will automatically be used for this purpose.
+Run `mkosi genkey` to automatically generate a certificate in `mkosi.crt`.

 ## Specifiers